mymathmodule.py def add(x, y): return x + y def subtract(x, y): return x – y

 Python ships with many built-in modules that give you access to really useful functionality.
 There is a module with many useful math functions, a module to copy files, a module to generate random numbers, etc. Some commonly used useful modules include:

-import sys # System commands import os # Generic module to the operating system import shutil # Contains file copying functions import struct # Deals with binary data import json # Tools to deal with JSON data import xmllib # XML parser module import math # Contains many useful math operations import random # Random number module import re # Regular expressions module import argparse # Command-line option parser import logging # Customizable logging functionality
+import sys # System commands import os # Generic module to the operating system import shutil # Contains file copying functions import struct # Deals with binary data import json # Tools to deal with JSON data import xmllib # XML parser module import math # Contains many useful math operations import random # Random number module import re # Regular expressions module import argparse # Command-line option parser import logging # Customizable logging functionality import webbrowser # Open a web browser to a certain page

 There are also hundreds of third-party modules available online.
 For example, the PIL module contains many functions that deal with image manipulation.
 To find out what functions are in a module, run the help command or view online documentation.